dhaubenr/nuc-cluster/host/pxe_server/README.md

 - /private/tftpboot

-For the purpose of this project, Ubuntu 18.04 LTS (amd64) is the only installation source that is being offered by the PXE bootp/tftp server.
+For the purpose of this project, Ubuntu 18.04 LTS (amd64) is the only installation source that is being offered by the Legacy PXE bootp/tftp server.
 Files can be downloaded from <http://archive.ubuntu.com/ubuntu/dists/bionic-updates/main/installer-amd64/current/images/hwe-netboot/>, with `netboot.tar.gz` being the only file of interest (as it contains everything we need).
 Download and extract it like so:

 ```bash
 cd /private/tftpboot